 - Can you find a way to demonstrate that your product or service is way beyond the competition’s offering?

-2. Content as a product: Something sexier than features & benefits
+2. Content as a product: Something sexier than features and benefits

 This one is difficult to attempt but magical when you get it right.